Nathan Healy

 Frequently Asked Questions

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
-Since your lease payment is typically less than your current electricity bill, most Cypress homeowners start saving from day one.
+Palmetto owns the system, so it claims the federal tax credit and passes savings to you through lower payments.
+Since your payment is often less than your current electric bill, you can start saving from day one.